We are so happy you will join us on staff summer 2021!

 Morning Session Schedule

-You will be asked to lead a Morning Session on Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday mornings from 10:00 – noon.
-The Morning Session on the final Saturday is held early and tends to be over by 10:30 am, due to its being a travel day.
+You will be asked to lead a Morning Session on Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday mornings from 9 – 11 AM (Pacific).
 Most of the 72 Poetry participants will cycle through the Morning Sessions you lead, so that by the end of the week you will have worked with almost every participant.

 Please plan a 45-50 minute talk to present during the week on some aspect of craft.
-Bob Hass will be in touch later about this.
 Let us know if you have a preference.
 If you will have hand-outs, please email those to us in advance for sharing.

 Poetry First Aid

-At 4pm each day a few staff poets hold very brief (6 minute) individual conference sessions so that participants can ask specific questions about current poems.
+At 2:30 pm (Pacific) each day a few staff poets hold very brief (6 minute) individual conference sessions so that participants can ask specific questions about current poems.
 You can expect to hold a consulting hour 3 or 4 days during the week.
-(Schedule will be available on arrival.)
+(Schedule will be available in your packet.)

 Bookshop and Your Books

 Every summer, the Community of Writers creates a popup bookstore for the week of the Poetry Workshop.
 The bookshop will be open for the convenience of participants and staff.
 Because we run our own bookshop, we will be somewhat limited in the number of titles we can carry.
-However, please make sure to provide a list of up to three titles for us to order for the bookshop.
-If books are no longer in print, you can always bring (or ship) books to consign.
+Make sure you have provided a list of up to three titles for us to order for the bookshop.
+This year, because we are entirely online, we will partner with Bookshop.org.